Butler Bridge Program

 workshop, engaging the students in thoughtful discussion about

-and by peers.
+writing.
 Note: This is not class!
 Workshops will offer a fun,

 energetic environment for growing creative writers.
 Second Saturday

 sessions and open workshops will be split up by three different age

 divisions: elementary, middle, and high school.

 Saturday, September 14th

 Saturday, December 14th